Chart Color Schemes

 Southern River's young demographic places it in the bottom 15% of areas nationwide

-Southern River has a median age of 33, which is younger than Greater Perth's figure of 37 and Australia's national average of 38 years.
-Compared to Greater Perth, Southern River has a higher proportion of residents aged 5-14 (17.3%), but fewer residents aged 65-74 (5.4%).
-This proportion of 5-14 residents is notably higher than the national figure of 12.2%.
-Between the 2021 Census and now, the population aged 15 to 24 has increased from 14.3% to 15.3%, while the proportion of those aged 0 to 4 has decreased from 7.5% to 6.2%.
-By 2041, significant demographic changes are forecast for Southern River.
-The strongest projected growth is in the 45 to 54 age group, with a 23% increase that will add 498 residents, bringing this cohort's population up to 2,653.
-Conversely, both the 0 to 4 and 5 to 14 age groups are expected to see reduced numbers.
+Southern River's median age is 33, making it younger than Greater Perth's figure of 37 and Australia's national average of 38 years.
+Compared to Greater Perth, Southern River has a higher percentage of residents aged 5-14 (17.0%) but fewer residents aged 65-74 (5.6%).
+Between the 2021 Census and now, the population aged 15 to 24 has grown from 14.3% to 15.6%, while the 0 to 4 age group has decreased from 7.5% to 6.1%.
+By 2041, significant demographic shifts are projected for Southern River.
+The 45 to 54 age cohort is expected to grow by 22%, adding 480 residents to reach a total of 2,653.
+Conversely, both the 0 to 4 and 5 to 14 age groups are forecasted to decrease in numbers.